Drop Impact Dynamics of Complex Fluids: A Review: Outlook

+A large number of drops impact a substrate at close distances in spray applications.
+The effect of neighbouring droplets on spreading and receding dynamics are an important phenomenon that has not yet received much attention.
+While most drop impact studies focus on millimetric droplets, applications involving aerosols and sprays pertain to microdroplets.
+Droplet size heavily modifies dimensionless parameters such as $Re$ and $We$, and the ratio of the lengthscale of particulate/polymeric additive to drop size is also key to droplet behaviour after impact.
+Many industrial fluids contain highly evaporative components, e.g. alcohol-based solvents.
+Evaporation effects on impact are even more prominent for small droplet sizes.
+Therefore, future work focusing on microdroplet impact and the simultaneous impact of multiple droplets would be of high industrial relevance.

-While the variety of competing lengthscales and timescales enriches the drop impact problem, it also makes it extremely challenging.
+For impacting complex fluids, interaction lengthscales and timescales between the the solid and liquid phases compete with the already existing scales such as drop size, additive size, surface roughness., and thixotropic recovery.
+While such a large variety of competing lengthscales and timescales enriches the drop impact problem, it also makes it extremely challenging.
 The availability of a number of microscopy techniques, and advances in high-speed imaging and data storage capacity make this an exciting time to attack this problem.
-There have already been some soft matter studies that combine these tools; for example refractive-index matching, fluorescent or dyed particle tagging, and particle-image velocimetry further enrich our ability to extract more localized information from drop impact studies.
-The time is ripe for widespread use of these techniques to obtain more spatio-temporally resolved data, that in turn will provide direction to further theoretical and computational studies.
+The time is ripe for widespread use of these techniques to obtain more spatio-temporally resolved data, laying the groundwork for a deeper theoretical understanding of complex fluid behaviour.